 Egg-laying mammals are as strange as it gets and that’s what monotremes are.
 Not only do they lay eggs, but they also don’t have teats – the milk is excreted from many pores on the female’s belly.
 And it gets even more interesting…

 It is the only Australian mammal that is known to be venomous.
-Make platypus have venomous spurs on their back feet that they use in territorial disputes with other males.
+Male platypus have venomous spurs on their back feet that they use in territorial disputes with other males.

-Female platypus lay soft-shelled eggs in a specially constructed den where she incubates the eggs by curling around them and then feeds the hatchlings by excreting milk onto the fur on her belly.
+Female platypus lays soft-shelled eggs in a specially constructed den where she incubates them by curling around them.
+Once the eggs hatch, she feeds the hatchlings by excreting milk onto the fur on her belly.

 Platypus feed on aquatic vertebrates that they detect in the murky streams with the aid of electroreceptors located on their snouts.

-And if that’s not strange enough, it was recently discovered that platypus fluoresce – they glow in a bluish-green color under a black light.
+And if that’s not strange enough, it was recently discovered that platypus glow in a bluish-green colour under a black light.

-Also known as a spiny anteater, echidna has a superbly elongated tongue – up to 17cm long, thats equipped with electro-receptors for detecting their prey.
+Also known as a spiny anteater, the echidna has a superbly elongated tongue – up to 17cm long, that’s equipped with electro-receptors for detecting its prey.

 Echidna’s breeding behaviour contributes to its status as one of the oddest Australian animals.
-When a female is ready to breed up to a dozen male echidnas line up nose to nose behind her forming a train.
+When a female is ready to breed, up to a dozen male echidnas line up behind her forming a train.
 Trains can last for weeks at a time, with individual males dropping out and rejoining.
-In the end, the remaining males will push each other around until a single winner remains to breed with the female.
+In the end, the remaining males will push each other around until a single winner remains to mate with the female.